omnivector-solutions/layer-nri-redis/src/README.md

 juju config nri-redis license_key=<newrelic_key>
 ```

-To remove the `newrelic-infra` agent, simply remove the application or unit.
+To remove the `newrelic-infra` agent and `nri-redis` host integration, simply remove the `redis-nri` application or unit.

 #### License